Don't forget these 5 items when shopping for hurricane supplies

 Starting in June, you can save a lot of money on items from the Build-A-Kit That Fits checklist.
 Your neighborhood Ace Hardware store will have the lists on hand to help you figure out what you need to prepare for hurricane season.

-Also in June, you may run into The Weather Authority’s meteorologists as they visit Ace Hardware locations across Northeast Florida.
-During these visits, you can check out the new StormTrack truck and talk to our team about hurricane preparation.
+Also, you may run into The Weather Authority’s meteorologists as they visit Ace Hardware locations across Northeast Florida on Saturdays throughout the summer.
+During these visits, you can check out the new StormTrack truck and talk to our team about hurricane preparations.

+Current list of dates and locations of visits is on the Hurricane Kits/Plan and Prepare section.

 Copyright 2018 by WJXT News4Jax - All rights reserved.